Share this Article

 - Magnetic Tape for the purpose of authorizing a debit or credit from their account.

-- EFTA is a part of Regulation E.
+- Regulation E is part of the EFTA.

-- The CFPB is authorized to enforce both the EFTA and Regulation E.
+- The CFPB is authorized to enforce the EFTA’s Regulation E.

 - Electronic Fund Transfers